devanshu-73/TOPS_ASSIGNMENT/Module-1(Overview of IT industry).md

 # Module 1 (Overview of IT Industry)

-### **1. What is software?**
+### **1. What is software?
+What is software engineering?**
-    Software is a set of instructions, data or programs used to operate computers and execute specific tasks.
+**SOFTWARE :** Software is a set of instructions, data or programs used to operate computers
+    and execute specific tasks.
 It is the opposite of hardware, which describes the physical aspects of a computer.
 Software is a generic term used to refer to applications, scripts and programs that run on a device.
 It can be thought of as the variable part of a computer, while hardware is the invariable part.

+**SOFTWARE ENGINEERING :** Software engineering is the process of designing, developing, testing, and maintaining software.
+It is a systematic and disciplined approach to software development that aims to create high-quality, reliable, and maintainable software.
+Software engineering includes a variety of techniques, tools, and methodologies, including requirements analysis, design, testing, and maintenance.

+**Some key principles of software engineering include:**
+**Modularity**: Breaking the software into smaller, reusable components that can be developed and tested independently.
+**Abstraction**: Hiding the implementation details of a component and exposing only the necessary functionality to other parts of the software.
+**Encapsulation**: Wrapping up the data and functions of an object into a single unit, and protecting the internal state of an object from external modifications.
+**Reusability**: Creating components that can be used in multiple projects, which can save time and resources.
+**Maintenance**: Regularly updating and improving the software to fix bugs, add new features, and address security vulnerabilities.
+**Testing**: Verifying that the software meets its requirements and is free of bugs.
+**Design Patterns**: Solving recurring problems in software design by providing templates for solving them.
+**Agile methodologies**: Using iterative and incremental development processes that focus on customer satisfaction, rapid delivery, and flexibility.

-### **2. Types of software.**
+### **2. Explain Types of software.**
-    The two main categories of software are application software and system software.
-An application is software that fulfills a specific need or performs tasks.
-System software is designed to run a computer's hardware and provides a platform for applications to run on top of.
+    The two main categories of software are  system software and application software.

-### **3. What is Software Development Methodology?**
-    A software development methodology is a process by which developers design, implement and test new computer programs.
-Following a methodology benefits developers because these processes lay out a structured sequence of steps that guide professionals through each stage of development.
-Additionally, development methodologies often follow a design philosophy, which can help developers align their process and the product's features with its functional goals.
-For example, the developer may define what the software product does and what problems it solves for users as part of their design philosophy.

-### **4. What is Design Pattern?**
-    Design patterns represent the best practices used by experienced object-oriented software developers.
-Design patterns are solutions to general problems that software developers faced during software development.
-These solutions were obtained by trial and error by numerous software developers over quite a substantial period of time.

-## **Intermediate**

-### **1. What is the difference between Application software and System software?**
     -> System Software :
     1. General-purpose software that manages basic system resources and processes
     2. Written in low-level assembly language or machine code